-Her work has been recognized with three residencies at Yaddo, where she has held the Martha Walsh Pulver Residency for a Poet and the Howard Moss Residency in Poetry, both of which are endowed residencies awarded, by internal committee nomination only, to recognize outstanding contributions to the arts; a Fundación Valparaíso fellowship to live and work in Spain; a Hawthornden Castle Fellowship, funded by the Heinz Foundation; an artist-in-residence position at Cité Internationale des Arts in Paris; five residencies at the American Academy in Rome; an artist-in-residence fellowship for faculty at the Fine Arts Work Center in Provincetown; two grants from the Whiting Foundation; a Morris Fellowship in the Arts; a Faber Residency in the Arts, Sciences, and Humanities, which she received on two separate occasions; an artist-in-residence position with the Andorran Ministry of Culture at Faber Andorra; an Elizabeth Ireland Graves Foundation Fellowship from Le Moulin a Nef; and the Dan Liberthson Prize from the Academy of American Poets, which she received on three separate occasions; among many other awards and honors.
+Her work has been recognized with three residencies at Yaddo, where she has held the Martha Walsh Pulver Residency for a Poet and the Howard Moss Residency in Poetry, both of which are endowed residencies awarded, by internal committee nomination only, to recognize outstanding contributions to the arts; a Fundación Valparaíso fellowship to live and work in Spain; a Hawthornden Castle Fellowship, funded by the Heinz Foundation; an artist-in-residence position at Cité Internationale des Arts in Paris; six residencies at the American Academy in Rome; an artist-in-residence fellowship for faculty at the Fine Arts Work Center in Provincetown; two grants from the Whiting Foundation; a Morris Fellowship in the Arts; a Faber Residency in the Arts, Sciences, and Humanities, which she received on two separate occasions; an artist-in-residence position with the Andorran Ministry of Culture; an Elizabeth Ireland Graves Foundation Fellowship from Le Moulin a Nef; and the Dan Liberthson Prize from the Academy of American Poets, which she received on three separate occasions; among many other awards and honors.

-Dr. Darling has also held artist-in-residence positions at the Millay Colony for the Arts, the Kimmel Harding Nelson Center for the Arts, the Wallace Stegner House, the Writer’s Room at the Betsy Hotel — South Beach, the Helene Wurlitzer Foundation of New Mexico, Cassis A.I.R., Cité Internationale Universitaire de Paris, the Florence School of Fine Arts, the Scuola Internazionale de Grafica in Venice, the Virginia Center for the Creative Arts, the Caldera Foundation for the Arts, the Hambidge Center for the Creative Arts and Sciences, the Edward F. Albee Foundation, the I-Park Foundation, the Brush Creek Center for the Arts, the Playa Foundation for the Arts, Willapa Bay AiR, the Ucross Foundation, the Ragdale Foundation, the Santa Fe Art Institute, the Vermont Studio Center, and many other art centers around the world.
+Dr. Darling has also been awarded artist-in-residence positions at the Millay Colony for the Arts, the Kimmel Harding Nelson Center for the Arts, the Wallace Stegner House, the Writer’s Room at the Betsy Hotel — South Beach, the Helene Wurlitzer Foundation of New Mexico, Cassis A.I.R., Cité Internationale Universitaire de Paris, the Florence School of Fine Arts, the Scuola Internazionale de Grafica in Venice, the Virginia Center for the Creative Arts, the Caldera Foundation for the Arts, the Hambidge Center for the Creative Arts and Sciences, the Edward F. Albee Foundation, the I-Park Foundation, the Brush Creek Center for the Arts, Willapa Bay AiR, the Ucross Foundation, the Ragdale Foundation, the Santa Fe Art Institute, the Vermont Studio Center, and many other art centers around the world.